For most divers, scuba diving is an escape from every day life. But there are a lucky few who dive during their workday.

 Phil Colarusso was also passionate about the ocean and its inhabitants his entire life.
 Early in his career at the EPA, he realized that he needed to reach people on an emotional level and his charts and graphs just weren’t making the connection.
 He started using underwater photography and videography to convey his message in a very powerful way.
 With his work in sea grasses, Phil does a lot of shallow diving in areas with high currents, cold water and limited visibility.
 “Having experience with drysuits is a plus, but knowing how to navigate and operate sampling equipment in a current or low visibility is important,” said Colarusso.

-- Open Water, Nitrox, Drysuit, Emergency Oxygen Administration
+- Open Water, Enriched Air, Dry Suit, Emergency Oxygen Provider

 - Minimum 25 logged dives